Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Model

 \section{Model}

 The macroscopic spin Hamiltonian of our model can be written in the following form:

-where ${\bf x}$ runs over site of $d$-dimensional (hyper)cubic lattice, $J (|{\bf x}-{\bf x}'|)>0$ is the ferromagnetic interaction between $S=\pm 1$ ``classical'' Ising spins on sites ${\bf x}$ and ${\bf x}'$, its form is defined by Eq.~(\ref{interaction}), and the occupation numbers $c_{{\bf x}}$ either equal 1 if the lattice site ${\bf x}$ is occupied by a spin or equal $ 0$ if site ${\bf x}$ is vacant.
-Here, we are interested in the case of the so-called weak dilution, when concentration of occupied sites $c$ is much larger than percolation threshold.
-We consider that all $c_{\bf x}$ are i.i.d. random variables distributed according to
+where ${\bf x}$ runs over site of $d$-dimensional (hyper)cubic lattice, $J (|{\bf x}-{\bf x}'|)>0$ is the ferromagnetic interaction between $S=\pm 1$ ``classical'' Ising spins on sites ${\bf x}$ and ${\bf x}'$, its form is defined by equation~(\ref{interaction}), and the occupation numbers $c_{{\bf x}}$ either equal to 1 if the lattice site ${\bf x}$ is occupied by a spin or equal to $ 0$ if site ${\bf x}$ is vacant.
+Here, we are interested in the case of the so-called weak dilution, when concentration of the occupied sites $c$ is much larger than percolation threshold.
+We consider that all $c_{\bf x}$ are independent and identically distributed (i.i.d.) random variables distributed according to

-We are interested in the case of quenched disorder, where the positions of vacancies/nonmagnetic impurities $c_{\bf x}$ are fixed (see Fig.~\ref{dilution_fig}).
-The {static and dynamic} critical behaviour of such random-site Ising model with interactions between neighbour spins only has been studied by many Monte Carlo simulations (see e.g., reviews in \cite{Folk03,Kompaniets2021}).
-Unfortunately, we do not know of any studies of such model when interactions decay with distance according to Eq.~(\ref{interaction}).
+We are interested in the case of quenched disorder, where the positions of vacancies/nonmagnetic impurities $c_{\bf x}$ are fixed (see figure~\ref{dilution_fig}).
+The {static and dynamic} critical behaviour of such random-site Ising model with interactions between neighbour spins has been studied only by numerous Monte Carlo simulations (see e.g., reviews in \cite{Folk03,Kompaniets2021}).
+Unfortunately, we are unware of any studies of such a model when interactions decay with distance according to equation~(\ref{interaction}).

-For systems with quenched disorder thermodynamics of physical observables can be analysed from the configurational average of the free energy \cite{Brout59}:
+For systems with quenched disorder, the thermodynamics of physical observables can be analysed from the configurational average of the free energy \cite{Brout59}:

 where $\beta^{-1} =k_\mathrm{B} T$, $k_\mathrm{B}$ is the Boltzmann constant and the configuration-dependent partition function reads

 Overline in (\ref{av_free}) means average over distribution (\ref{distr})